The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

 For each of our seven halos, Fig.~\ref{fig:fstar_convergence} shows both the initial size of the mass-dominant cluster ($R_{1/2,\rm{init}}$) and the size of the final UFD ($R_{1/2,\rm{fin}}$) with respect to $f_{\star,\rm{fid}}/f_{\star}$.
 As expected, reducing the number of particles in clusters leads to both decreasing $R_{1/2,\rm{init}}$ and $R_{1/2,\rm{fin}}$.
-If we ignore halo \texttt{h291} for a while, applying a reduction factor of 4, reduces the initial size of all main clusters down to about $10\,\rm{pc}$.
-With this setting we still guarantee that the main halos contain a substantial number of particles, i.e. more than 100 (only \texttt{h315} is left with 80 particles in \texttt{cluster0}).
-Regarding the more compact systems (\texttt{h323}, \texttt{h273}, \texttt{h249}, \texttt{h315}), the curves corresponding to the size of the final UFDs flattens starting from 4 (bottom panel of Fig.~\ref{fig:fstar_convergence}), indicating a convergence.
-In average we notice that decreasing the number of particles by a factor 16 leads to reducing the initial size by a factor $3.3$.
-However, this induces only a reduction of $1.3$ ($30\%$) on the final UFD size.
-Importantly, at $z=0$, all clusters, independently of the choice of $f_{\star}$ display a final size larger than $20\,\rm{pc}$.
+If we ignore halo \texttt{h291} for a while, applying a reduction factor of 4 reduces the initial size of all main clusters down to about $10\,\rm{pc}$.
+With this setting, we still guarantee that the main halos contain a substantial number of particles, that is, more than 100 (only \texttt{h315} is left with 80 particles in \texttt{cluster0}).
+Regarding the more compact systems (\texttt{h323}, \texttt{h273}, \texttt{h249}, \texttt{h315}), the curves corresponding to the size of the final UFDs flatten starting from 4 (bottom panel of Fig.~\ref{fig:fstar_convergence}), indicating a convergence.
+On average, we notice that decreasing the number of particles by a factor 16 leads to a reduction of the initial size by a factor of $3.3$.
+However, this induces only a reduction of the final UFD size by $1.3$ ($30\%$).
+Importantly, at $z=0$, all clusters display a final size of greater than $20\,\rm{pc}$, independently of the choice of $f_{\star}$.